The family of a young man killed in the Pike River disaster has reacted to the "rawness" of a new documentary about the mine explosion.

 A line was permanently drawn under recovery efforts last year, with the news the mine will be handed over to the Department of Conservation, and the Paparoa National Park between Greymouth and Westport will also be expanded by nearly 4000ha to include the mass grave.

-Dunbar said he had already attended a private screening in Christchurch but would not be going to tomorrow's event in Auckland, which will feature a question and answer session from Bernie Monk, spokesman for the families.
+Dunbar said he had already attended a private screening in Christchurch but would not be going to the event in Auckland, which featured a question and answer session from Bernie.

-Monk lost his son Michael in the tragedy, and earlier this year he was made a Member of the NZ Order of Merit for his work to make New Zealand safer following the Pike River tragedy.
+Bernie was made a Member of the NZ Order of Merit, earlier this year, for his work to make New Zealand safer following the Pike River tragedy.

 "I thought it was a bit disappointing there is nothing in the documentary about why drift recovery became an impossibility, as that is one of the most important issues in this whole scenario," Dunbar said.